poliquin/geocsv-to-mysql/README.md

     SET GLOBAL max_allowed_packet=134217728;

-This program is intended to work with Python 3.
+This program is intended to work with Python 3 and requires the MySQL Connector for Python.

 [geocsv]: https://giswiki.hsr.ch/GeoCSV